|

 this were not the case, we would all be in trouble.

-young widow pledges singleness to church elders and receive money as a
+If a young widow pledges singleness to church elders and receive

 The breaking of any commitment in the eyes of Paul, or even God, is